westleyl/DDDEastAnglia2013-Async/README.md

 DDD East Anglia 2013 - Async patterns and practices source code in C#

 If you are new to Git then the easiest client to install is GitHub for Windows, a graphical UI for accessing GitHub.
-Personally, I also have Git Extensions and Tortois Git installed.
+Personally, I also have Git Extensions and Tortoise Git installed.
 Tortoise Git is the file explorer add-in that works in a familiar manner to TortoiseSVN.

 As I mentioned during the presentation I have not included the sample data, the music files, in the source code placed on GitHub but I have included instructions on how to download them from http://silents.bandcamp.com and place them in the correct folders.